 - Whole or Part.
 Decide if you will be using the whole cabbage or a portion of it.
 If the latter, you may want to pluck off leaves from the outside of the cabbage to keep from cutting into the cabbage.
 I must admit I never do this, I just cut off a hunk of it, but YOU could 🙂 Luckily cabbages keep very well, and there are so many easy cabbage recipes to make that you can use this one head of cabbage in a variety of cabbage side dishes.

 - Remove the core.
 There’s a hard, tough core in the middle of green and red cabbages.
+And if you're unfamiliar with it, you may wonder how to core cabbage.
 Cut the cabbage into quarters, and then use your knife to cut out the core, and either compost or discard.
 These cabbage wedges make easy serving sizes at the dinner table as well.

 - Chop or shred.
 You can either chop with your knife, use a mandolin to get thin shreds, use your food processor with the shredder attachment, or use this salad shooter which is my favorite, to get shredded cabbage quickly.